What Is Aortic Stenosis

 Waiting isn’t an option with aortic stenosis

 Aortic stenosis is an age-related disease that gets worse over time.
-When it is severe, it can be deadly.
-Don’t wait.
-Learn to recognize the signs and symptoms of severe aortic stenosis.
+When it is severe, it can be life-threatening.1 Learn to recognize the signs and symptoms of severe aortic stenosis.
 Ask your doctor at every appointment about the right time for treatment.

 Is it possible to manage aortic stenosis?